awsdocs/aws-doc-sdk-examples/test/eventbridge_rule_with_sns_fanout/README.md

 ![Stability: Stable](https://img.shields.io/badge/stability-Stable-success.svg?style=for-the-badge)

-# Scheduled Event Producer Stack
+# Scheduled Event Producer stack

-The code in this directory deploys a CDK stack that produces events.
+The code in this directory deploys an AWS Cloud Development Kit (AWS CDK) stack that produces events.

 This stack can be deployed in isolation; however, it serves a purpose in this repository's [test automation architecture](../README.md).

-Specifically, it deploys a scheduled EventBridge rule that publishes a message to an SNS topic to which many "consumer" SQS topics are subscribed.
+Specifically, it deploys a scheduled Amazon EventBridge rule that publishes a message to an Amazon Simple Notification Service (Amazon SNS) topic.
+Many "consumer" Amazon Simple Queue Service (Amazon SQS) topics are subscribed to the SNS topic.

 ![weathertop-comp-2.png](..%2Farchitecture_diagrams%2Fpng%2Fweathertop-comp-2.png)

 ---
-## System requirements:
+## System requirements
 * npm (node.js)
 * python 3.x
-* AWS access key & secret for AWS user with permissions to create resources listed above.
+* AWS access key and secret for AWS user with permissions to create the preceding resources
 * Successfully written [system parameters](#storing-system-parameters)

 ### Storing system parameters